 I saved a ton of money and time buying one whole chicken and making it into three wonderful meals.
 Buying whole chickens is much more economical than just getting boneless skinless chicken breast.
 Whole chickens have a better variety of meat and nutrition available as well.
 Making delicious meals from leftover chicken is super easy.

 Do you ever say I saved $14 on this pair of pants or I bought this or that to save money?
 Guess how you can save the most money of all?
 Not buying anything!
 I know you have to have food, but if you are strategic about how you shop, you can save a ton of money.
-You’d be surprised.
+Check out these tips to save money.

 Is it possible to eat healthy and save money?
 I hear people say all the time, it’s expensive to eat well.
 There are many reasons why it’s much less expensive to eat high quality, nutritious food.
 Let me show you a new way of looking at it.